tuomasjjrasanen/evbind/man/evbind.8.rst

 evbind monitors input event devices and executes arbitrary programs bound to individual events or event combinations.
-By default, evbind detaches itself from the controlling terminal runs in the background as a daemon process.
+By default, evbind detaches itself from the controlling terminal and runs in the background as a daemon process.
 This can disabled with **--no-daemon** flag.

 OPTIONS
 =======